aneslozo/Aerial-Vagrant/README.md

-#Aerial DEMO
+#Aerial HTML5

-This is first demo with a few issues.
-A new version is coming soon.
+This example shows how to quickly get up and running with Vagrant, to create and use local Virtual Machines as development environments, all with a single command.

 ##Get it running